 Emery earlier won fame in football, basketball and track and field.
 He was an alternate hi-jump member of the 1952 US Olympic Track and Field team.
 He played pro-football briefly in 1956 for the Green Bay Packers of the National Football League before joining the BC Lions in 1957.
 He was also a member of the Oregon State Sports Hall of Fame and the Portland, Oregon, Interscholastic Sports Hall of Fame.
 The main focus of his life and career was helping the disadvantaged in society, with a strong emphasis on worldwide human rights and world peace.
 He was active in developing awareness of Black History in B.C. and furthering the principles of multiculturalism, particularly in the public sector.

 The following are quotes made by his colleagues the day he became Speaker of the Legislative Assembly of British Columbia, and quoted in the Sunday Oregonian, 2 April, 1995 :

 Cliff Serwa, a member of the opposition Liberal Party: “Your personal dignity, honour and integrity are beyond question and reproach, and you are a most fit individual to sit in this very important position as Speaker.”

 Gary Farrell-Collins, Head of the Liberal Party: “I have nothing but unanimous respect for Emery.
 He’s really a very fine man, and he carries a lot of wisdom.
 Sometimes in the Legislature, amidst all the nastiness, it’s nice to have someone who is fair.
 He’s the kind of guy who really doesn’t have to raise his voice.”

-In 1995 Emery Barnes was appointed Member to the Order of British Columbia and in 2003 the City of Vancouver named a park in his memory at 1100 Seymour Street.
+In 2003 the City of Vancouver named a park in his memory at 1100 Seymour Street.